harvardinformatics/ATAC-seq/README.md

 Regardless of your lab protocol, you will have some mitochondrial reads in your sequence data.
 Since there are no ATAC-seq peaks of interest in the mitochondrial genome, these reads will only complicate the subsequent steps.
 Therefore, we recommend that they be removed from further analysis, via one of the following methods:

 1. Remove the mitochondrial genome from the reference genome before aligning the reads.
 In human/mouse genome builds, the mitochondrial genome is labeled 'chrM'.
-That sequence can be deleted from the reference prior to building the genome index.
+That sequence can be deleted from the reference prior to building the genome indexes.
 The downside of this approach is that the alignment numbers will look much worse; all of the mitochondrial reads will count as unaligned.

 2. Remove the mitochondrial reads after alignment.
 A python script, creatively named removeChrom, is available in the ATAC-seq module to accomplish this.
 For example, to remove all 'chrM' reads from a BAM file, one would run this:

 ```
 module load ATAC-seq samtools   # if not already loaded
 samtools view -h  <inBAM>  |  removeChrom - - chrM  |  samtools view -b -  >  <outBAM>
 ```

 #### PCR duplicates